PlantDr430/TransposableELMT/README.md

 1. [USEARCH](https://www.drive5.com/usearch/download.html)
 3. [cnv_ltrfinder2gff.pl](https://github.com/jestill/dawgpaws/blob/master/scripts/cnv_ltrfinder2gff.pl)

 Dependecies should be able to be called from the commandline, if not then the paths to the parent directories of each executable should be located in $PATH.
-If all else fails, paths to executables can be passed into the script throguh flags.
+If all else fails, paths to executables can be passed into the script through flags.

 ## Usage